PSYCHOLOGY

 C-ID: PSY 120

-The definition, theories, symptoms and treatment of psychological disorders.
-Review of major classes of mental disorders with a focus on commonly diagnosed disorders.
+Definition, theories, symptoms and treatment of psychological disorders.
+Review of major classes of psychological disorders with a focus on commonly diagnosed disorders.
 Best practices in mental health treatment and community support systems.
 Special emphasis on critical thinking, and the impact of bias on marginalized groups.
 Total of 54 hours lecture.

 PSYC 005 RESEARCH METHODS IN PSYCHOLOGY